High Wycombe

 High Wycombe, often referred to as Wycombe (/ˈwɪkəm/ WIK-əm), is a market town in Buckinghamshire, England.
 Lying in the valley of the River Wye surrounded by the Chiltern Hills, it is 29 mi west-northwest of Charing Cross in London, 13 mi south-southeast of Aylesbury, 23 mi southeast of Oxford, 15 mi northeast of Reading and 8 mi north of Maidenhead.

 According to the 2021 United Kingdom census, High Wycombe's built up area has a population of 127,856, making it the largest town in the ceremonial county of Buckinghamshire.
 The High Wycombe Urban Area, the conurbation of which the town is the largest component, has a population of 140,684.
-High Wycombe is mostly an unparished area.
 Part of the urban area constitutes the civil parish of Chepping Wycombe, which had a population of 14,455 according to the 2001 census – this parish represents that part of the ancient parish of Chepping Wycombe which was outside the former municipal borough of Wycombe.
 There has been a market held in the High Street since at least the Middle Ages.
 The market is currently held on Tuesday, Friday and Saturday.

 History

 Early history

-The town once featured a Roman villa (built 150–170 AD) which has been excavated three times, most recently in 1954.
+The town once featured a Roman villa (built 150–170 AD) which has been excavated four times, most recently in 2002.
 Mosaics and a bathhouse were unearthed at the site on what is now the Rye parkland.
 The name Wycombe would appear to come from the river Wye and the old English word for a wooded valley, "combe", but according to the Oxford English Dictionary of Place-Names the name, which was first recorded in 799–802 as "Wichama", is more likely to be Old English "wic" and the plural of Old English "ham", and probably means "dwellings"; the name of the river was a late back-formation.
 Wycombe appears in the Domesday Book of 1086 and was noted for having six mills.

 The existence of a settlement at High Wycombe was first documented as 'Wicumun' in 970.
 The parish church was consecrated by Wulfstan, the visiting Bishop of Worcester, in 1086.
 The town was described as a borough from at least the 1180s, and built its first moot hall in 1226, with a market hall being built later in 1476.

 The 1841 census reports the population that year was 3,184.